Fast quantum state discrimination with nonlinear PTP channels: PTP Models

+with $g=1$.
+This evolution equation has been discussed previously by several authors in different contexts \cite{BrodyPRL12,14057165,KowalskAP19,200309170}.
 Here $\{ \cdot , \cdot \}$ is an anticommutator.
 Tracing gives $ \frac{d}{dt} {\rm tr}(X) \! = \!
 2 \, {\rm tr} (L_{+} X) \! - \!
-2 \, {\rm tr} (L_{+} X) \, {\rm tr}(X) \! = \!
+2 g \, {\rm tr} (L_{+} X) \, {\rm tr}(X) \! = \!
 0$ assuming ${\rm tr}(X) = 1$, showing how the nonlinear term fixes the normalization.
 The equation of motion (\ref{nino example evolution}) includes unitary evolution generated by a Hamiltonian $H= i L_{-}$, together with linear dissipation and amplification (if $L_{+}$ has positive eigenvalues).
 Or we can say that the dynamics is generated by a {\it non-Hermitian} Hamiltonian\footnote{We distinguish between infinitesimal generators $G$ and Hamiltonians $iG$.
-Thus, unitary evolution results from Hermitian Hamiltonians but from anti-Hermitian generators.} $ H_{\rm non} := iL = H + iL_{+} $.
+Thus, unitary evolution results from Hermitian Hamiltonians but from anti-Hermitian generators.} $ H_{\rm non} := iL = H + iL_{+} $ \cite{14057165}.
 NINO channels expand the utilization of linear maps by conserving the trace nonlinearly.

-Now we obtain a master equation for general $m$.
+Now we obtain an evolution equation for general $m$.
 Continuous one-parameter NINO channels have the form

 The operators $A_\alpha(t) \in \CMATRIX{\DIM}$ are analytic functions of time for $t \ge 0$, which can be classified into two types, jump and nonjump, according to their $t \rightarrow 0$ behavior.
 We assume that $k>0$ of the $\RANK$ operators have {\it nonzero} limits